📅 May 2021, revised March 2024 | 👩💻 UX designer and researcher | 🛠 Figma, Miro

 An inclusive, empowering user experience that welcomes very diverse cultural backgrounds, including users not well-versed with technology.

-⚠️ Important note: Since immigrants already face some discrimination in the US for not speaking English well, it’s critical that the design does NOT further reinforce stigma against not knowing English.
-It should not perpetuate any shame for missing lessons, not performing well, or not being active.
-This stands in contrast to Duolingo, whose user experience has been criticized for being unusually pushy towards users.
+⚠️ Important note: Since immigrants already face plenty of discrimination in the US for not speaking English well, it’s critical that the design does NOT further reinforce stigma against not knowing English or make users feel guilty for missing lessons like Duolingo, whose user experience has been criticized for being unusually pushy towards users.

 We decided that our interface would embody an uplifting, bright, joyful, and hopeful energy and experience while still being somewhat gentle enough to be comforting.
 A semi-bright color palette that isn’t too glaring would fit.